aeternity/hyperchains-whitepaper/staking.md

 #### **Epoch 14 (Next Staking Epoch)**

 - **Unlocking Funds**:
-  - At the end of epoch 13 (Payout Epoch), the 400 tokens become unlocked.
+  - At the end of epoch 13 (Payout Epoch), the 400 tokens become possible to unlock which Alice did in epoch 11.
   - **LB** decreases by 400 tokens:
     - LB = 400 - 400 = 0 tokens.
   - **AB** increases by 400 tokens: